FREQUENTLY ASKED QUESTIONS

 Class 1 means the timber has a high service life (durability) of greater than 40 years.
-Many other timber cladding products in New Zealand are only Class 2 or 3 and do not have the same natural durability as the hardwood.
+Many other timber cladding products in New Zealand are only Class 2 or even 3 and do not have the same natural durability as the hardwood.

 How long does the timber take to mill from when it’s ordered and then ship from Brisbane to New Zealand?